American Legion: Recent events

 On March 25, 2014, the Legion testified before Congress in favor of the bill "To amend title 38, United States Code, to reestablish the Professional Certification and Licensure Advisory Committee of the Department of Veterans Affairs (H.R.
 2942; 113th Congress)."
 They argued that the legislation would "benefit service members, as well as those who eventually employ veterans in civilian work-force easing the placement of qualified veterans in civilian careers, and matching civilian employers with skilled veteran employees."
 The American Legion argued that this committee was important to the process of matching military certifications with their corresponding civilian ones, smoothing that transition for veterans, and that the committee provided much needed expertise on these matters to the VA.
 The Legion said that "there is a definite need to resume this independent body with expertise in matters relating to licensing and credentialing which can present new solutions to VA's senior leadership and congressional members as well as other stakeholders."

 In 2014, Verna L. Jones was appointed as the first female executive director of the Legion.
 In August 2017, Denise H. Rohan was elected as the first female national commander of the Legion.

+The American Legion opened membership to all honorably discharged veterans on July 30, 2019, when the LEGION Act was signed into law.

+This legislation—Let Everyone Get Involved in Opportunities for National Service Act—was a pivotal moment for the organization.
+Here's what changed and why it mattered: